 Non-segmental vitiligo is further broken down into sub-categories:

-- Focal vitiligo: one, or a few, scattered white patches in a discrete area.
-Most often occurs in young children.
+- Focal: One, or a few, scattered white patches develop in a discrete area.
+It most often occurs in young children.

 Segmental vitiligo spreads more rapidly but is considered more constant and stable and less erratic than the non-segmental type.
 It is much less common and affects only about 10 percent of people with vitiligo.
 It is non-symetrical.